SaiDarshan2003/Ex-7-AAI/README.md

 	# Remove stopwords and punctuation
 	stop_words= set(stopwords.words( 'english'))
-	filtered_words= [word for word in words if word. lower() not in stop_words and word.isalnum()]
+	filtered_words= [word for word in words if word. lower() not in stop_words and word.isalnum()] stemmer = PorterStemmer()

-	# Stemming
-	stemmer = PorterStemmer()

 	stemmed_words= [stemmer. stem(word) for word in filtered_words]
 	return stemmed_words
 def generate_summary(text,num_sentences=3):
 	sentences= sent_tokenize(text)
 	preprocessed_text = preprocess_text(text)
-	# Calculate the frequency of each word
 	word_frequencies =nltk.
 FreqDist (preprocessed_text)

-	# Calculate the score for each sentence based on word frequency
 	sentence_scores ={}
 	for sentence in sentences:
 		for word, freq in word_frequencies.items():